CL4P7R4P-97/payment_mailserver/README.md

-# eShop Serverless API
+# reactShop Serverless API

-This serverless API handles email sending and payment processing for the eShop website.
+This serverless API handles email sending and payment processing for the reactShop website.

 ## Prerequisites
 - Node.js and npm installed on your machine.